Azure/bicep-types-az/generated/keyvault/microsoft.keyvault/2021-06-01-preview/types.md

 ## ManagedHsmProperties
 ### Properties
 * **createMode**: 'default' | 'recover' (WriteOnly): The create mode to indicate whether the resource is being created or is being recovered from a deleted resource.
 * **enablePurgeProtection**: bool: Property specifying whether protection against purge is enabled for this managed HSM pool.
 Setting this property to true activates protection against purge for this managed HSM pool and its content - only the Managed HSM service may initiate a hard, irrecoverable deletion.
-The setting is effective only if soft delete is also enabled.
 Enabling this functionality is irreversible.
 * **enableSoftDelete**: bool: Property to specify whether the 'soft delete' functionality is enabled for this managed HSM pool.
-If it's not set to any value(true or false) when creating new managed HSM pool, it will be set to true by default.
-Once set to true, it cannot be reverted to false.
+Soft delete is enabled by default for all managed HSMs and is immutable.
 * **hsmUri**: string (ReadOnly): The URI of the managed hsm pool for performing operations on keys.
 * **initialAdminObjectIds**: string[]: Array of initial administrators object ids for this managed hsm pool.
 * **networkAcls**: [MhsmNetworkRuleSet](#mhsmnetworkruleset): Rules governing the accessibility of the key vault from specific network locations.
 * **privateEndpointConnections**: [MhsmPrivateEndpointConnectionItem](#mhsmprivateendpointconnectionitem)[] (ReadOnly): List of private endpoint connections associated with the managed hsm pool.
 * **provisioningState**: 'Activated' | 'Deleting' | 'Failed' | 'Provisioning' | 'Restoring' | 'SecurityDomainRestore' | 'Succeeded' | 'Updating' | string (ReadOnly): Provisioning state.
-* **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: Control permission for data plane traffic coming from public networks while private endpoint is enabled.
+* **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: Control permission to the managed HSM from public networks.
 * **scheduledPurgeDate**: string (ReadOnly): The scheduled purge date in UTC.
-* **softDeleteRetentionInDays**: int: softDelete data retention days.
-It accepts >=7 and <=90.
+* **softDeleteRetentionInDays**: int: Soft deleted data retention days.
+When you delete an HSM or a key, it will remain recoverable for the configured retention period or for a default period of 90 days.
+It accepts values between 7 and 90.
 * **statusMessage**: string (ReadOnly): Resource Status Message.
 * **tenantId**: string: The Azure Active Directory tenant ID that should be used for authenticating requests to the managed HSM pool.